Note: This is a translation from the Japanese article.

 You can use this feature in Google Cloud and Microsoft Azure.

 Currently, AWS provides Bare Metal Instances called i3.metal

 There are documents or sample codes to use Docker-Android in each cloud services.

-We used AWS Bare Metal Server referencing this article.
+We used the AWS Bare Metal Server referencing this article.

-i3.metal is much better in performance comparing to other instances so we could create a test automation environment with multiple Android emulators.
+i3.metal is much better in performance compared to other instances so we were able to create a test automation environment with multiple Android emulators.

 Benefits of using Docker-Android

 Finally, we created a test automation environment which can run Appium/Android tests with multiple emulators.

 We expect to decrease test execution time with this.